Aryan1401-2811/Twixt-Game-C/README.md

 A complete Command Line Interface (CLI) implementation of the classic strategy board game **Twixt**, written entirely in C.

-The game involves two players (Red and Black) taking turns placing pegs and links on a grid.
-The objective is to create a continuous connected path of your color from one side of the board to the other (top-to-bottom for one player, left-to-right for the other) before your opponent does.
+The game involves two players (Red and Black) taking turns placing pegs and links on a 24x24 grid.
+The objective is to create a continuous connected path of your color from one side of the board to the other (left-to-right for Red, top-to-bottom for Black) before your opponent does.

 ###  Learn to Play
 * **Rules of the game:** [Watch the tutorial here](https://youtu.be/dIyuVS3xRQ0?si=_qYFqihhfrxKRBRq)